Skip to main content

 How Does This Relate to Broader Hormonal Health?

 The conversation about peptide therapies for sleep cannot occur in a vacuum.
 The endocrine system is a deeply interconnected network.
-For instance, optimizing testosterone levels through TRT in men can itself lead to improvements in and a reduction in nighttime awakenings.
+For instance, optimizing testosterone levels through TRT in men can itself lead to improvements in sleep quality and a reduction in nighttime awakenings.

 Testosterone supports the integrity of the upper airway musculature, potentially reducing the severity of sleep-disordered breathing, and it modulates neurotransmitter systems involved in sleep regulation.
 Similarly, progesterone in women has known sedative and anxiolytic properties, promoting sleep onset and stability.